rabbitmq/rabbitmq-website/site/configure.md

     <td>
       Value representing the heartbeat timeout suggested by the server during connection parameter negotiation.
-      If set to 0 on both ends, heartbeats are disabled (this is not recommended).
+      If set to 0 on both ends, heartbeats are deactivated (this is not recommended).
       See the <a href="./heartbeats.html">Heartbeats guide</a> for details.

       <p>